Key Principles of Change Management

 Change Management Readiness Assessment

-The benefits of well run Change Readiness Assessments include:
+The benefits of well-run Change Readiness Assessments include:

 • Safeguarding the delivery of expected benefits from change initiatives of any type